martinwilk/nd00333_AZMLND_C2/README.md

 ![running run ML Studio](./images/pipeline_running.png)

 ## Screen Recording
-You could find my screencast under https://---
+You could find my screencast under https://youtu.be/m0dH3OYTYUc.

 ## Further Improvements
 In this section I would like to elaborate on further improvements of this project to improve model performance.

 The first point I would like to mention is that class imbalance often leads to a lower model performance when the model is tested out-of-sample, because positive instances are rare which leads to a higher number of false negative samples.
-It is possible to tackle this deficiency by over- or undersampling the dataset.
+It is possible to tackle this deficiency by over- or under-sampling the dataset.
 So the dataset contains the same number of positive and negative examples which will lead to a higher out-of-sample performance.

 We could also enable Deep Learning in the AutoML Run settings to use advanced techniques like neural nets to classify the data.
 These models often have a great performance if you have enough training data.